Microsoft/azure-docs.pt-pt/articles/cost-management-billing/costs/aws-integration-manage.md

 ---
-title: Gerenciar custos e uso do AWS no gerenciamento de custos do Azure
+title: Gerir a utilização e os custos do AWS no Azure Cost Management
-description: Este artigo ajuda você a entender como usar a análise de custos e os orçamentos no gerenciamento de custos para gerenciar os custos e o uso do AWS.
+description: Este artigo ajuda-o a compreender como utilizar a análise de custos e os orçamentos no Cost Management para gerir os custos e a utilização do AWS.
 services: cost-management
 keywords: ''
 author: bandersmsft